 What is Delta 9 THC?

-Delta 9 THC is a variation Tetrahydrocannabinol, which is one of the main active ingredients in cannabis.
+Delta 9 THC is a variation of tetrahydrocannabinol, which is one of the main active ingredients in cannabis.
 THC is responsible for the high you get from smoking weed.
-It’s also responsible for relieving pain, reducing inflammation, and stimulating the appetite.
+It's also responsible for relieving pain, reducing inflammation, and stimulating the appetite.

 Delta 9 THC is one of the most abundant cannabinoids found in cannabis plants.
 It's responsible for many of the physical effects of cannabis consumption, such as euphoria and increased appetite.
 Delta 9 THC can be consumed in several ways, including smoking, eating, vaping, or as a tincture.